14 results for search: knight brown

 One of PLC’s priorities is to protect places that can help connect people to nature, balancing our increasingly indoor, urban lives with the benefits and fun of being outside for all ages.
 Benefitting health through outdoor recreation – fishing, hiking, birding, canoeing/kayaking, and quiet enjoyment, access to open space and natural areas is critical for our region’s future, and PLC plays an important role in making these types of places available.

-Here are 5 hand-picked areas perfect for fall hiking.
+Here are 5 hand-picked areas perfect for hiking.
 Each trail has a connection to a PLC conservation project.
 Going to check them out?
 Tag us on Instagram (@piedmontland) and Facebook.
-Use ...
+Use the ...

 Piedmont Land Conservancy hosts various events, including Second Saturday outings, that are designed to connect people with nature.
 Outings include hikes, farm visits, paddle trips and more.
 Events include our annual bluegrass concert (Land Jam) as well as volunteer days, workshops, partner events, and a new nature book and film club.
 Events are free and open to the public unless otherwise noted.
 For questions or more information, contact Lynne Dardanell at firstname.lastname@example.org.
 Check out what's coming up and come join us!